FatimaSagheer/document-intelligence-platform/README.md

 - Streaming Claude responses to the frontend
 - Hybrid search (vector + keyword BM25) for better retrieval
 - Support for additional file types: `.pptx`, `.csv`, `.xlsx`
+- Confidence scoring / hallucination flagging — detect when retrieved context is insufficient to support a generated answer
+- Extension to medical domain corpora (clinical guidelines, PubMed abstracts) with a structured evaluation set measuring retrieval precision and factual accuracy

 ---